Acutus Medical – AcQMap Console

 Acutus Medical engineers had already developed a functional console to prove product feasibility and conduct testing.
-MindFlow Design was engaged to create an industrial design strategy for the console.
+MPE (Formerly Mindflow Design) was engaged to create an industrial design strategy for the console.
 Our tasks included creating the user interface and defining a visual brand language.

 The Client’s Challenge

 As a privately held start-up, Acutus Medical was in the same race against time faced by many young medical technology innovators.
 Having already established proof of concept, the company faced an urgent need to achieve U.S. Food and Drug Administration approval as the basis for securing funds that would bring a revolutionary new product to market.